 What If I’m Not Satisfied with the Outcome?

 If you have reasons to believe the decision by the credit reporting company is biased, you can escalate the dispute by filing a complaint with the Consumer Financial Protection Bureau.
 After contacting the credit reporting agency, the CFPB will give you a response within 15 days.
 Even though you might not be satisfied with the final decision after the CFPB intervenes, there are no legal means to remove an entry on your credit report that has been verified to be accurate.

 Disputing an inaccurate entry on your credit report can give a quick boost to your credit score.
 Disputing an accurate report is generally a waste of time.

 Learning how to spot credit repair scams will help you avoid getting ripped off.
-It’s far more rewarding to understand how to build credit from scratch than to fall victim to ineffective credit repair schemes promoted by scammers.
+It’s far more rewarding to understand how to build credit than to fall victim to ineffective credit repair schemes promoted by scammers.